 A better way to think about offer performance is to answer the question “how much revenue is created when I present this offer to a customer?”
 This means measuring performance based on revenue per presentation, or view, rather than revenue per sale – and this is where simplification makes a difference.
 Offer conversion rate is far more important than revenue per sale when measuring performance based on revenue per view.

-Without the benefit of data it’s easy to imagine that Provider A’s lower starting price offer will perform better.
+Without the benefit of data, it’s easy to imagine that Provider A’s lower starting price offer will perform better.
 But that is not the case.
-In fact, even though both offers end up with a similar average revenue per sale, Provider B’s 1 Gbps 90 dollar offer generates an average of 43 percent more revenue each time it’s presented to a customer.
+In fact, even though both offers end up with a similar average revenue per sale, Provider B’s 1 Gbps $90 offer generates an average of 43% more revenue each time it’s presented to a customer.
 How can this be?

 The answer is offer conversion.
 Provider B’s simpler, no-strings attached offer converts more sales when presented to customers, resulting in more revenue per view.